amanbasu/amanbasu.github.io/index.md

 ## news
 - oct 2020: our paper on prostate segmentation accepted in *pattern recognition & image inalysis*.
 - sep 2020: bagged the <span style="color: #ef241c">hsbc hero award</span> for our exceptional work at hsbc during covid-19 pandemic.
-- aug 2020: got certified as aws machine learning specialist, developer, and solutions architect.
+- aug 2020: got certified as <span style="color: #ff9900">aws</span> machine learning specialist, developer, and solutions architect.
-- apr 2020: gave a talk on *super-resolution using deep learning* at nirma university, ahmedabad.
+- apr 2020: gave a talk on *super-resolution using deep learning* at <span style="color: #0a377a">nirma university</span>, ahmedabad.
-- oct 2019: graduated from nirma university with a bachelor's degree in computer engineering.
+- oct 2019: graduated from <span style="color: #0a377a">nirma university</span> with a bachelor's degree in computer engineering.
 - sep 2019: received the *most innovative idea* award for our work on authenticating users from electrocardiogram signals and deep learning methods.

 <details><summary>read more</summary>